 What to expect from your doctor

-During the exam, your doctor may ask questions about your child's symptoms and activities.
-He or she will check your child's bones and muscles for signs of tenderness.
+During the exam, your child's provider may ask questions about your child's symptoms and activities.
+The provider may also check your child's bones and muscles for signs of tenderness.